tesfamic/Udacity_Projects/behavioural_cloning/README.md

 Overview
 ---
 In this project, deep neural networks and convolutional neural networks are used to clone driving behavior.
-You will train, validate and test a model using Keras.
+Keras will be used to train, validate and test a model.
 The model will output a steering angle to an autonomous vehicle.

 A simulator is used to collect data by manually driving a car around a track.
 Image data and steering angles are used to train a neural network and then use this model to drive the car autonomously around the track.

-We also want you to create a detailed writeup of the project.
-Check out the [writeup template](https://github.com/udacity/CarND-Behavioral-Cloning-P3/blob/master/writeup_template.md) for this project and use it as a starting point for creating your own writeup.
-The writeup can be either a markdown file or a pdf document.

 The project contains five files:
 * model.py (script used to create and train the model)